 How It Works

-- Loan Amount: By considering your age, the value of your home, and the prevailing interest rates, you will be able to tell how much you’ll be able to borrow.
+2. Loan Amount: You can determine how much you can borrow by considering your age, the value of your home, and the prevailing interest rates.

-- Payment Options: You will be given options to get the cash value as a single payment, steady monthly payments, a line of credit, or all three combined.
+3. Payment Options: You can receive the cash value as a single payment, steady monthly payments, a line of credit, or all three combined.

 Types of Reverse Mortgages

-- Home Equity Conversion Mortgages (HECMs): Federally-insured and most common.
+1. Home Equity Conversion Mortgages (HECMs): Federally insured and most common.

 Pros of Reverse Mortgages